ghiscoding/Angular-Slickgrid/README.md

 ## Wiki / Documentation
 The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Slickgrid - Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/Angular-Slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.
 You can also take a look at the [Demo page](https://ghiscoding.github.io/Angular-Slickgrid), it includes sample for most of the features and it keeps growing (so you might want to consult it whenever a new version comes out).

+### You want to help?
+You like the library and you would to help and contribute?
+That would be awesome, the first thing you can do is head over to the [Version 2.x - Project](https://github.com/ghiscoding/Angular-Slickgrid/projects/1), there are some tasks that I would gladly like receiving help with.
+One of the biggest task is to increase Jest unit tests code coverage.

 ## Main features
 You can see some screenshots below and the instructions down below.